LilyKensa/IllustrationsManager/README.md

 ### Misc

-I've made `--loli` command to troll one of my friend, you can use this as a ping command though.
+I made `--loli` command to troll one of my friend, you can use this as a ping command though.

 Don't ever use `--worship`.
 Trust me.